top of page

 Think of it as the luxury cousin of a bouquet: compact, elegant, and made to last.

-At Sweetie-Group, we customize boxes with jewelry drawers, scented linings, or branding elements for clients like Pandora or Armani Beauty.
+At Sweetie-Group, we offer customization options for rose boxes, including jewelry drawers, scented linings, and branding elements, catering to clients like Pandora and Armani Beauty.

 How many roses in a box?